wafflerdot/ChiefXD-Art/README.md

 - Keep secrets out of version control; use Cloud Run secrets or environment variables
 - If a token has been exposed, rotate it immediately

+## AI Disclaimer
+- AI assistance was used in some capacity in this project.

 ## Licence
 - All rights reserved